Benersem/Eniac-Data-Analytics-Project/README.md

 ## 📂 Project Structure

 - **`data/`**
-  - `raw/`: Contains the original database snapshot (SQL files).
-  - `processed/`: Contains cleaned and structured CSV files used in the analysis.
+  - Contains cleaned and structured CSV files used in the analysis.

 - **`sql_scripts/`**
   - SQL queries used to investigate business questions.